Herseninstituut/.github/profile/README.md

 ## For NIN group leaders

-Group repositories can be brought within the Github Hersensinstituut, or links can be made via a link to the group's existing Github site, e.g. [Vision and Cognition](https://github.com/VisionandCognition), or via a group repository here, e.g. [Social Brain lab](https://github.com/Herseninstituut/SBL_NIN).
+Group repositories can be brought within the Github Hersensinstituut, e.g. https://github.com/Herseninstituut/Acquipix, or links can be made via a link to the group's existing Github site, e.g. https://github.com/VisionandCognition, or via a group repository at Github Herseninstituut, e.g. https://github.com/Herseninstituut/SBL_NIN.

 ### Creating an Organization Account for your Group
 Log in and then go to https://github.com/account/organizations/new

-You can then apply for Academic status using instructions above.
+You can then apply for Academic status using instructions given to NIN developers.

 ## Maintainer